apache/pekko-connectors/docs/src/main/paradox/cassandra.md

 @@@

-Alpakka Cassandra offers an @extref:[Akka Streams](akka:/stream/index.html) API on top of a @javadoc[CqlSession](com.datastax.oss.driver.api.core.CqlSession) from the @extref:[Datastax Java Driver](cassandra-driver:) version 4.0+.
+Apache Pekko Connectors Cassandra offers an @extref:[Akka Streams](akka:/stream/index.html) API on top of a @javadoc[CqlSession](com.datastax.oss.driver.api.core.CqlSession) from the @extref:[Datastax Java Driver](cassandra-driver:) version 4.0+.
 The @ref:[driver configuration](#custom-session-creation) is provided in the same config format as Akka uses and can be placed in the same `application.conf` as your Akka settings.

 @@project-info{ projectId="cassandra" }